 Colonial Williamsburg Teacher Institute

-Applications are now available for Oklahoma fifth- and eighth-grade teachers interested in receiving a fellowship to attend the 2019 Colonial Williamsburg Teacher Institute in the restored capital city of 18th-century Virginia as well as nearby Jamestown and Yorktown.
+Oklahoma Foundation for Excellence administers grants for Oklahoma fifth- and eighth-grade teachers to attend the 2019 Colonial Williamsburg Teacher Institute in the restored capital city of 18th-century Virginia as well as nearby Jamestown and Yorktown.
 The 2020 fifth-grade teacher session is scheduled June 1-7, and the eighth-grade session is scheduled June 8-14, 2019.

 “No textbook can replace the inspiration and knowledge gained by walking in the footsteps of early Americans, both famous and ordinary,” said Teacher Institute alumna Linda Goodnight of Wewoka.
 “The Colonial Williamsburg Teacher Institute is by far the finest, most comprehensive teacher training I have ever attended.
 I am a better American and a better teacher because of it.”

 Oklahoma's fifth-grade teacher institute program is designed for fifth-grade social studies/history teachers and resource teachers, such as librarians or gifted/talented teachers, who plan to teach U.S. history in their schools.
 The middle-school program is open only to eighth-grade classroom teachers who teach U.S. history as part of their social studies curriculum.
 The fellowships are available to public and private school teachers and cover all program activities, airfare, lodging and most meals.
 Each teacher will also receive a $300 stipend for classroom materials.